 d.
-Businesses involving the harboring, training, breeding, raising or grooming of cats, dogs or other animals on the premises;
+Businesses involving the harboring, training, breeding, raising or grooming of cats, dogs or other animals on the premises, except as otherwise permitted in the AR-2 zoning district;

 - e.
 Carpentry and cabinet making;

 - f.
 Medical and dental offices or clinics;

 - g.
 Repair or fix-it shops;